Boarders

-Boarders is a British teen comedy-drama television series created by Daniel Lawrence Taylor, centred around the lives of five young Black teens who earn scholarships into the prestigious boarding school of St. Gilbert's.
+Boarders is a British teen comedy-drama television series created by Daniel Lawrence Taylor, centred around the lives of five young black teens who earn scholarships into the prestigious boarding school of St. Gilbert's.
 The series is developed by Studio Lambert in association with All3Media International for BBC Three.
 The first series premiered on 20 February 2024.
 The second series was released on 3 February 2025.
+The third and final series premiered on 15 March 2026.